johngodlee/geotaster_git_workshop/index.md

 In this case there are two commits.
 Let's go through it line by line.

 The first line of each commit contains the commit hash (`commit 99f9ca68788a2344b639bacbd08d0a9b55fa190d`), which is a string of numbers and letters which provides a unique identifier for each commit.
-You can use these commit hashes in more complicated Git commands to point to specific commits
+You can use these commit hashes in more complicated Git commands to point to specific commits.

 The second line shows the author of that commit, simple enough.